swas2301/Student-management-application/README.md

-# Student Management System
+# Student Management Application

 ## 📌 Project Overview
-The **Student Management System** is a full-stack web application built with **Spring Boot** for the backend and **React** for the frontend.
+The **Student Management Application** is a full-stack web application built with **Spring Boot** for the backend and **React** for the frontend.
 It allows users to perform CRUD (Create, Read, Update, Delete) operations on student records.

 ## ✨ Features
 - 📌 **Add a new student** with name, age, class, and phone number.